Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Data

-H21 used a direct approach to estimate photometric redshifts of galaxies from observed spectroscopy by assigning a redshift to a given location in multi-colour space.
-The spectroscopic surveys used to calibrate photometric redshifts included Galaxy And Mass Assembly (GAMA) survey Data Release 2 \citep{GAMADR2_2015}, SDSS-III's Baryon Oscillation Spectroscopic Survey (BOSS) Data Release 12 \citep{BOSSDR12_2015}, Extended Baryon Oscillation Spectroscopic Survey (eBOSS) Data Release 16 \citep{eBOSSDR16_2020}, VIMOS Public Extragalactic Redshift Survey (VIPERS) Data Release 2 \citep{VIPERSDR2_2018} and DEEP2 \citep{DEEP2_2013}.
-Two photometric surveys Cosmic Evolution Survey (COSMOS) \citep{COSMOS_2009} and Dark Energy Survey (DES) Y1 redMaGiC \citep{REDMAGIC_2018} were also included with the spectroscopic surveys for their highly accurate photometric redshifts.
+H21 used a direct approach to estimate {the} photometric redshifts of galaxies from observed spectroscopy by assigning a redshift to a given location in multi-colour space.
+The spectroscopic surveys used to calibrate photometric redshifts included {the} Galaxy And Mass Assembly (GAMA) survey Data Release 2 \citep{GAMADR2_2015}, {the} SDSS-III Baryon Oscillation Spectroscopic Survey (BOSS) Data Release 12 \citep{BOSSDR12_2015}, {the} Extended Baryon Oscillation Spectroscopic Survey (eBOSS) Data Release 16 \citep{eBOSSDR16_2020}, {the} VIMOS Public Extragalactic Redshift Survey (VIPERS) Data Release 2 \citep{VIPERSDR2_2018}, and {the} DEEP2 \citep{DEEP2_2013}.
+Two photometric surveys, {the} Cosmic Evolution Survey (COSMOS) \citep{COSMOS_2009} and {the} Dark Energy Survey (DES) Y1 redMaGiC \citep{REDMAGIC_2018}, were also included with the spectroscopic surveys for their highly accurate photometric redshifts.

-The calibration samples, except DES Y1 redMaGiC, were binned into three-dimensional grids of $g-r$, $r-z$ and $z-W_{1}$ with a pixel width of about $0.03$.
-The range of the colours used in the three-dimensional grid were $-0.5 < g-r < 2.5$, $-2 < r-z < 3$, and $-2 < z-W_{1} < 4$.
+The calibration samples, except DES Y1 redMaGiC, were binned into three-dimensional grids of $g-r$, $r-z$, and $z-W_{1}$ with a pixel width of about $0.03$.
+The ranges of colours used in the three-dimensional grid are $-0.5 < g-r < 2.5$, $-2 < r-z < 3$, and $-2 < z-W_{1} < 4$.
 Pixels containing more than five objects from the calibration samples were assigned the mean redshift of these objects.
-The DES Y1 redMaGiC samples were used to fill out empty pixels from the initial binning.
-When calibrating redshift of galaxies, objects falling in pixels that lack a redshift calibration were excluded.
-This ensured selection of objects that occupy the same colour space as the calibration sample.
-To marginalise digitization artefacts in the redshift distribution, the assigned photometric redshifts were added with a random top-hat dither of $\pm 0.005$.
-The resulting redshift calibration yielded $68\%$ percent of samples having photometric redshifts within $\pm 0.027$ of their spectroscopic redshifts.
+The DES Y1 redMaGiC samples were used to fill {in the} empty pixels from the initial binning.
+When calibrating {the} redshift of galaxies, objects falling in pixels that lack a redshift calibration were excluded.
+This ensured {the} selection of objects that occupy the same colour space as the calibration sample.
+To marginalise digitisation artefacts in the redshift distribution, the assigned photometric redshifts were added with a random top-hat dither of $\pm 0.005$.
+The resulting redshift calibration led to $68\%$ percent of samples having photometric redshifts of within $\pm 0.027$ of their spectroscopic redshifts.